Seoul Grand Park: History

 On the morning of December 6, 2010, while the Seoul Zoo moved Kkoma who is a male Malayan sun bear to the quarantine area and cleaned the release area, he opened the door with his front paws and escaped to Mt.
 Cheonggyesan.
 Since the Malayan sun bear is small enough to be captured, the zoo was planned to capture Kkoma alive rather than kill.
 The tracking continued for about 9 days, but it was difficult to directly capture Kkoma, and a trap operation was conducted to catch him by decoy rather than tracking to reduce the stress caused by excessive tracking.
 On December 13, 2010, Kkoma ate snacks, cup noodles, Yōkan, etc. and drank juices and a Makgeolli at the food stalls on the mountain.
 Then, two days later, on December 15, the 9th day of the escape, Kkoma was caught in the trap that had been set up, after that, he was shot with a tranquilizer gun to calm down and move inside the trap, and returned safely to the zoo.

 On August 5, 2012, a male white rhinoceros, Kodol, escaped from the inner room and went into the zookeeper's kitchen and tool storage room, but was injured by bumping into the body in a small space.
 Water guns were fired to send them away, but Kodol died of heart attack.

 In Pacific Land Aquarium, Jungmun Tourist Complex, Seogwipo-si city, Jeju Special Self-Governing Province, Indo-Pacific bottlenose dolphins caught in fishing nets were originally supposed to be released, but they were illegally purchased from fishermen and mobilized for dolphin shows.
 Meanwhile, Seoul Grand Park brought in illegally caught dolphins in 1999, 2002, and 2009 by purchasing or exchanging Geumdeung, Daepo, and Jedol (or Jedoli), respectively.
 On March 2, 2013, after the illegal capture became known, environmental groups called for the dolphins to be released.
 On March 12, 2013, the city of Seoul decided to release Jedol, who was young and had just been bred, after hearing the opinions of experts.
 The decision to confiscate the dolphins was made through the criminal trial against Pacific Land Aquarium, and this judgment was upheld in the first and second trials and confirmed by the Supreme Court on March 28, 2013.
-On April 8, dolphins was confiscated.
-The confiscated dolphins were four: Chunsam, D-38, Taesan, and Boksun.
+On April 8, four dolphins were confiscated: Chunsam, D-38, Taesan, and Boksun.
 On May 11, Jedol was moved to Jeju Island.
 Afterwards, they received wild adaptation training at the fish farm in Seongsan Port.
 On the afternoon of July 18, Jedol was released.
 Taesan and Boksun were moved to Jeju Island on May 14, 2015, and released into nature on July 6 of the same year.
 Goodbye, Thank You for the Fish which is a non-fiction about the process of releasing Indo-Pacific bottlenose dolphins including Jedol into the wild, was published on May 15, 2017.
-In Extraordinary Attorney Woo, Jedol, Sampal, Chunsam, Boksun mentioned by Woo Young-woo who is a main protagonist obsessed with whales and dolphins.